Individuals who have a family member with psoriasis may also develop psoriatic arthritis (PsA).

-Because PsA is a long-term disease, the relationship between an individual and their doctor is very important to ensure that it is treated correctly.
+PsA is a long-term disease, so to ensure that they treated correctly, the relationship between an individual and their doctor is important.
 If PsA is diagnosed, people should try to see a rheumatologist as soon as they can.

 Most cases of PsA are considered mild and only occur in a few joints.
-However, there is often a direct connection between how serious PsA is when it is first diagnosed and treated and the long-term effects.
+Early diagnosis and treatment can help prevent long-term complications.